joomengine/jcb-documentation/058-The-Quick-Hello-Word-with-JCB.md

 ---

 **Conclusion:**
-The “Quick Hello World” is an essential first step to understanding JCB’s workflow — from importing a package to deploying it live.
+The "Quick Hello World" is an essential first step to understanding JCB's workflow — from importing a package to deploying it live.
-With these steps mastered, you’re ready to build and customize your own Joomla components confidently.
+With these steps mastered, you're ready to build and customize your own Joomla components confidently.